 Djon's has a full service bar and a large selection of beer and wine.
 It is a perfect place to cap off a day of fun in the sun and surf of Melbourne Beach.

 Use the Google Map below to plan your route to Melbourne Beach.
-Bring your beach clothes and a semi-dressy outfit to enjoy the restaurant we will tell you about.
+Bring your beach clothes and a semi-dressy outfit to enjoy the restaurant we recommended.